-Criteria for making data processing legitimate31
+Criteria for making data processing legitimate

-- 1. Member States shall provide that personal data may be processed by the competent authorities only if provided for by law. - Member States shall provide that processing of personal data is only legitimate as far as it is necessary32 for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties33. - 3.
-Member States may provide that the further processing34 of data is legitimate if the data subject concerned has given its consent35 therefore, or if it is necessary for the following purposes:
+- 1. Member States shall provide that personal data may be processed by the competent authorities only if provided for by law. - Member States shall provide that processing of personal data for the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties is only legitimate as far as it is necessary for one of these purposes. - 3.
+Member States may provide that the further processing of data is legitimate if the data subject concerned has given its consent therefore, or if it is necessary for lawful purposes of public interest not incompatible with the purposes referred to in paragraph 2, such as, for example:

-i) the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties other than those for which the original processing took place; or ii) for other judicial, administrative and regulatory36 purposes directly related to purposes referred to in paragraph 2; or iii) the protection of the rights and freedoms of a person; or
+i) the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties other than those for which the original processing took place; or ii) for other judicial, administrative or regulatory purposes directly related to purposes referred to in paragraph 2; or meaning of the concept 'provided for by law' by a new recital 9a.